mohamedmostafafawzi/Hacking-with-Swift/SwiftUI/README.md

 > Learn how to make your apps available to everyone

 - [x] Project 16: Hot Prospects
-> Build an app for conferences with tabs, context menus, and more.
+> Build an app for conferences with tabs, context menus, and more

-- [ ] Project 17: Flashzilla
+- [x] Project 17: Flashzilla
-> Use gestures and haptics to build a learning app.
+> Use gestures and haptics to build a learning app

 - [ ] Project 18: Layout and Geometry
-> Explore the inner workings of SwiftUI's layout system.
+> Explore the inner workings of SwiftUI's layout system

 - [ ] Project 19: SnowSeeker
-> Build an app for ski resorts that works great on iPad.
+> Build an app for ski resorts that works great on iPad

 - [ ] Project 20: Drawing
 > Use shapes, paths, colors, and more to create custom art for your app